-Self-employed actors are taxed on earnings in the current tax year.
+Self-employed authors and journalists are taxed on earnings in the current tax year.

 TIME LIMITS

 There are strict time limits for filing tax returns, with fixed penalties automatically enforced if they aren't adhered to.
 These are well worth avoiding!